svrooij/sonos-api-docs/docs/services/virtual-line-in.md

 ## Events

-The VirtualLineInService has properties that might be emitted if you subscribe to events.
+The VirtualLineInService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events